The program currently accepts five residents each year.

 The program provides extensive didactic and clinical training in the treatment, planning and restoration of dental implants for both the partially edentulous and completely edentulous patient.
 Residents do not currently place dental implants; however, they do have the opportunity to attend and participate in implant surgeries for their specialty referral patients.

 Residents treat patients requiring the full scope of general dentistry.
 We have a diverse patient pool with many patients that present complex dental needs.
-Emphasis is placed on advanced treatment planning and management of the patient’s dental needs, either by the AEGD resident directly or by coordination of care with other specialty residents.
+Emphasis is placed on advanced treatment planning with a heavy emphasis on prosthodontic treatment options.
 Clinical procedures range from preventive and restorative dentistry to multidisciplinary treatment plans.
 Patients with special needs are treated in the AEGD clinic.

 The AEGD program is supported by the range of support personnel typically found in a private dental practice.
 The clinic is supported by three trained dental assistants, as well as appointment and insurance coordinators.
 A dental hygienist and dental hygiene students provide adult recall appointments.